lordoferos/lordoferos/README.md

 &nbsp;

-## 👇 &nbsp;Current project
+## 👇 &nbsp;Current projects

 I'm currently working on [Kenya Census](https://github.com/lordoferos/kenya_census).
 Working on a dashboard solution to display key metrics on specific administrative locations in Kenya.
+Also working on transferring most of my previous work that is offline to GitHub.

 &nbsp;